Thank you to all our LUCES Donors for

 LUCES Board of Directors

 Welcome Gustavo Velasquez and Bonnie Magnuson to the LUCES Mentoring Program!

 Interested to enroll in this Mentoring Program?
 Please download the application and send it to firstname.lastname@example.org.

-My name is Gustavo Velazquez, I received the LUCES scholarship for the fall semester of 2014.
+Gustavo Velazquez, I received the LUCES scholarship for the fall semester of 2014.
 Since then I have greatly advanced in both my educational and professional career.
 In the Summer of 2014, Gustavo Graduated from the Associates Degree in Biotechnology program, from Madison College.
 Driven to pursue more education, Gustavo entered the Stem Cell Technologies Certificate program at Madison College.
 Then in the spring of 2014, Gustavo transferred to UWGB to complete a bachelor’s Degree.
 In the winter of 2016 Gustavo received his bachelor’s Degree in Applied studies and minored in Human Development.
 Then in the fall of 2017, Gustavo entered a Biotechnology Master’s Degree program through the University of Maryland.
 In terms of career development, Currently he works at WiCell Research Institute,a stem cell company, as a Research Specialist- Cytogenetics.

 Please download and fill out the Mentee Application and email it to email@example.com.

 FREE T-Shirts for students enrolling in this program!

 Article from John C. Maxwell